NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/ADT (Automation Data Table)/Update Rows of ADT Table.md

 }
 ```
 ## Example 2: Unsuccessful Update of Rows - Value of Column doesn't match
-After successfully calling API based on Example 1, the values of each columns are `test1`.
+After successfully calling API based on Example 1, the values of each columns are updated to `test1`.
-Now, the API is called with same body from Example 1, the values of `column` does not match (ie. values of `condition.column1` and `condition.column2` have been updated to `test1`, but the second API call uses `test` as the values of `condition.column1` and `condition.column2`)
+Now, if there is a second API call with the same body from Example 1, the values of the columns do not match (ie. values of `condition.column1` and `condition.column2` have been updated to `test1`, but the second API call uses `test` as the values of `condition.column1` and `condition.column2`).

 ```python
 table_id = "4a12cc7b-ba54-4c41-b37d-7c9d255343ee"